 Cinema Room in The Independence Palace

-The middle floors are staterooms, designed to impress visiting dignitaries and government officials with their show of style and Elegant.
+The middle floors are staterooms, designed to impress visiting dignitaries and government officials with their show of style and elegance.

 Large conference and dining tables dominate meeting rooms decorated in a stylish mix of traditional and modern.